 The deployment stage is the final and most important stage of the software development process.
 It implies putting your digital project into production.

 The most important task here is to make sure that the code, data, and all components are deployed the right way.
 Also, it is important to check whether the solution delivered meets all specific requirements.

 To accomplish these vital tasks, quality assurance engineers perform manual and automated tests.
 If there are no bugs or glitches, the product goes live.
 It means that the software solution can be used in a real environment by your target audience.

 Apart from that, the software development team creates release notes.
 These are technical documents with core information about the software.
 It may include technical advancements or bugs that have been fixed.
-Release notes are aimed at the product users, however they also can be used for internal purposes.
+Release notes are aimed at the product users, however, they also can be used for internal purposes.

 Software Development Process: Maintenance

 The software development lifecycle does not end with the product launch.
-Developers should be ready to tackle any technical issue or a bug reported by the end-users.
-After all, the fact that the solution was working flawlessly upon release does not mean that there will not be any bugs in future.
+Developers should be ready to tackle any technical issue or bug reported by the end-users.
+After all, the fact that the solution was working flawlessly upon release does not mean that there will not be any bugs in the future.

-Besides, to stay relevant and competitive the product should get new features and regular updates, both big and small.
+Besides, to stay relevant and competitive, the product should get new features and regular updates, both big and small.